What buyers look for in a DOS bid

 To make a success of a framework you’ve got think about things from the perspective of the buyer.
 Here, we take a look at what they look for in a great DOS bid.

-The best way to win business is to know exactly what buyers looking for in a response to their posted opportunity – and then meeting it.
+The best way to win business through the Digital Outcomes and Specialists framework is to know exactly what buyers looking for in a response to their posted opportunity – and then meeting it.
 So without further ado, here are the fundamentals of what buyers look for in a DOS bid.

 How buyers score your bid